Typhoon Kammuri: Meteorological history

 Through midnight and early morning of December 3, Kammuri crossed the Bicol Region and weakened due to land interaction.
 It made another landfall at 4:00 am PST over San Pascual town on Burias Island.
 Moving in a generally westward direction, Kammuri weakened into a Category 3 after land interaction and developed a new eye, moving very close to the Bondoc Peninsula before making its third and fourth landfalls at 8:30 am PST over Torrijos, Marinduque and at 12:30 pm PST over Naujan, Oriental Mindoro, respectively.
 Continued land interaction weakened Kammuri to a Category 2-equivalent typhoon before it exited the Philippine landmass.
 The center of the typhoon was reported to be over the Mindoro Strait by late afternoon.
 Soon after, the system continued to weaken and became a Category 1-equivalent typhoon as it entered the South China Sea.
 Kammuri's structure then began to suffer, with wind shear tearing apart convection on the western portion of the storm as it weakened back into a tropical storm while drifting over the South China Sea.
 By 11:00 am PST, December 5, PAGASA issued its last bulletin on Kammuri as it exited the PAR.
 Kammuri lost its inner rainbands and its low-level circulation center became exposed to high wind shear, causing the system to dissipate on December 6 with the JMA issuing its final advisory on the system.

 Preparations

+Highest tropical cyclone wind signals

 At their 119th Climate Forum, PAGASA discussed the possible threat of Kammuri to the Philippines and the potential landfall of Kammuri in the Bicol Region during the 2019 Southeast Asian Games as a powerful typhoon.
 On November 28, PAGASA stated in a press conference that appropriate measures and linkaging with the 2019 SEA Games organizers have been in place in preparation for the typhoon, such as storm chasers and mobile radars dispatched to competition venues in Metro Manila and Central Luzon.
 SEA Games organizers also reported that a contingency plan has been set up in preparation for Kammuri.
 By the afternoon of November 30, the day of the opening of the SEA Games, the agency assigned Kammuri with the local name Tisoy as it entered the Philippine Area of Responsibility (PAR) and raised its first warnings over Eastern Samar and Northern Samar provinces.